sefunmi4/ethos/docs/quest-map.md

 File tasks display the latest Git diff and an inline file editor.
 Planner nodes render their child tasks as a checklist so progress can be tracked when exporting the repo or downloading a specific file.

+## Project ⇄ Quest Evolution

+* Any large quest (Q::XX) can be promoted to a project
+* Auto-assigns its current ID as P::Q00
+* All its internal quests become children
+* Maintains continuity for links, posts, and deliverables